 After the final chorus, Steve Abbe continued the motion forward and read “Footnote to Howl.”
 Milo Martin shared his poem that captured the spirit and essence of his mentor, Ginsberg, written following the poet’s death.
 Stosh Machek delivered a powerful, spirited reading of “America.”
 Bob Branaman, part of the Vortex group that came to San Francisco from Wichita in the late ’50s, early ’60s, spoke briefly about his good friend, Ginsberg (humorously lamenting selling his autographed copy of “Howl” several years ago to David Meltzer “for five bucks”).

 Later, reflecting about the reading that night, S.A.
 Griffin, who met with Ginsberg a few times in the late ’80s said, “All that I wanted to get out of him was ‘what is poetry?’
 We dialogued on it for hours.
 The conclusion: poetry is candor.
 All things holy, poem/poet holy.”

 Special thanks to Skylight Books’ Kerry Slattery for saying yes without hesitation to hosting the reading.
-Slattery and staff continues to stock an always interesting, eclectic mix of books and was the perfect venue for this anniversary tribute having previously held memorial readings to such Beat figures as Gregory Corso.
+Slattery and staff continue to stock an always interesting, eclectic mix of books.
+Skylight was the perfect venue for this anniversary tribute, having previously held memorial readings to such Beat figures as Gregory Corso.